-Upon retirement or voluntary termination twenty-five percent (25%) of unused sick leave up to the first five hundred (500) hours and thirty-five percent (35%) of unused sick leave in excess of five hundred (500) accrued hours shall be paid to an employee with five years or more of continuous city employment, subject to the VEBA provision in Article 7(D).
+Section 9.3.
+Sick leave cash out.
+Upon retirement or voluntary termination twenty-five percent (25%) of unused sick leave up to the first five hundred (500) hours and thirty-five percent (35%) of unused sick leave in excess of five hundred (500 accrued hours shall be paid to all employees with five years or more of continuous City employment, subject to the VEBA provision in Article 10.4.
 For example, an employee with 800 hours of sick leave would be paid for 230 hours of sick leave.
-Upon involuntary termination, where the Mayor alone grants this benefit at the Mayor's sole discretion, twenty-five percent (25%) of unused sick leave shall be paid to an employee with five years or more of continuous city employment.
+Upon involuntary termination where the Mayor alone grants this benefit at the Mayor's sole discretion, twenty-five percent (25%) of unused sick leave shall be paid to an employee with five years or more of continuous city employment.
 Upon death, one hundred (100%) percent of sick leave will be paid.